She moved like me. That's what I noticed first. Her eyes and hands darted as she talked — playful, acerbic, digressive.

 The family madness

 Seeing yourself in someone else is common enough.
-If you’re bipolar, this sense can be all the more uncanny, as some traits you see can match you like a fingerprint.
+If you have bipolar disorder, this sense can be all the more uncanny, as some traits you see can match you like a fingerprint.

 Your personality is largely inherited, like bone structure and height.
 The strengths and faults it's laced with are often two sides of one coin: ambition bound to anxiety, a sensitivity that comes with insecurity.
 You, like us, are complex, with hidden vulnerabilities.